SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

-In Swift, the term *safety* generally refers to :newTerm:`memory safety`.
+In Swift,
-Although there are other types of safety, such as type safety,
+the term *safety* usually refers to :newTerm:`memory safety` --- although there are are other kinds of safety, such as type safety and thread safety.

-..
-XXX Finish connecting the bits of intro above and below.

 You can see this naming convention in use by looking in the standard library for types and functions that include the word "unsafe" in their name.